What is OSAP?

 Ontario residents of any age can apply for OSAP as long as you:

-- A Canadian citizen, permanent resident or protected person
+- Are a Canadian citizen, permanent resident or protected person;

-- Enrolled in an approved post-secondary school taking an approved program
+- Are enrolled in an approved post-secondary school

 How can I apply for OSAP?

 - your tax information

 - your parents' or spouse's tax information